alexmwalker/view3d/README.md

 # View3d - Making all your Ds 3.

-Renders any flat single-piece cover graphic into a 3d posable model.
-Ideal for dynamic book renderings, but useful for displaying DVD boxes, Blu-rays, Video Game packaging, software boxes and any other essentially cubic object.
+This module renders any flat, single-piece, cover graphic into a 3d posable model using HTML, CSS & a little JS.
+It's ideal for dynamic book renderings, but useful for displaying any DVD boxes, Blu-rays, Video Game packaging, software boxes, matchboxes or _any_ other essentially cubic object.

 ![Demo: Flat image to 3d](https://cdn.rawgit.com/alexmwalker/view3d/master/img/demo.jpg?3=new1)

-Play with the demo here: http://codepen.io/alexmwalker/pen/EyPVLd
+Play with the Codepen demo here: http://codepen.io/alexmwalker/pen/EyPVLd

 ## Basic HTML